Ada-Developers-Academy/core-unit-3/react-components/jsx.md

 ## JSX

-[**JSX**](https://reactjs.org/docs/introducing-jsx.html) is a _syntax extension_ to JavaScript.
-It is JavaScript code that isn't normally available in vanilla JS projects.
+[**JSX**](https://reactjs.org/docs/introducing-jsx.html) is a _syntax extension_ to JavaScript that isn't normally available in vanilla JavaScript projects.
+It may look like HTML, but it's really JavaScript _in disguise_!

-In our React projects, we'll write the logic for _how_ to render our components in JSX.
+In our React projects, we'll write the logic for _how_ to render our components using JSX.

 ## Objects in JSX